-The relative response to the coronavirus pandemic by the Eurozone and US combined with US election uncertainty are pushing down the USD to EUR exchange rate in the second half of 2020.
+The relative response to the coronavirus pandemic by the Eurozone, US election uncertainty and central bank stimulus initiatives are pushing down the USD to EUR exchange rate in the second half of 2020.

 Note that forecasts and predictions for the USD/EUR exchange rate change all the time, affected by news events and relative sentiment towards the US and Eurozone economies and this exchange rate is even more volatile than usual because of the uncertainties around the Coranavirus pandemic.

-This is a difficult question and the answer really depends on many factors.
-The best way to consider an exchange rate's relative value is to look at the rate's history.
-The following table looks at the change in the USD to EUR exchange rate to the present day for periods going back upto 10 years:
+Whether the euro will rise or drop in the future against the US dollar is a difficult question and the answer really depends on many factors.
+The best way to consider the current USD-EUR relative value is to check the change in the exchange over a range of periods to the present day.
+The below table does this for periods going back 10 years.

 20 Dec 2020